snowflake024/UPWORK_vpn-site2site-gw/README.md

 **You're finished.**
 Make sure the **WireGuard** container is running on both HOSTS A and B, and then on the  HOST C, after connecting to HOST B with **WireGuard** you should be able to access the LAN/subnet of host A.

+*PLEASE NOTE THAT THE REPOSITORY CONTAINS CONFIGURATION FILES THAT ARE ALREADY IN USE, YOU SHOULD START ON A CLEANSLATE BY BRINGING UP THE CONTAINERS AND THEN REPLACING THE NEEDED LINES IN THE wg0.conf FILES*